karenmeep/karenmeep.github.io/_posts/2016-02-09-on-mentors.md

 tags: [ 'mentor', 'onboarding', 'peopleware', 'engineering' ]
 ---

 This is the second post in a series about my involvement in the developer onboarding program where I work.
-The first one can be found[here](https://karenmeep.github.io/on-boarding/2016/01/01/more-than-an-office.html).
+The first one can be found [here](https://karenmeep.github.io/on-boarding/2016/01/01/more-than-an-office.html).

 This post will focus on three aspects: